Harsharma2308/camTracking_GTSAM/README.md

 Tracking only using cameras with a prior lidar map.
 We pose the problem on a factor graph.

 # Usage
+Need to generate map files before running this.
 ```
 # To run with factor graph
 python main_alt.py